-We have been achieving results for members of the hospitality industry for decades, consistently providing high-quality advocacy and securing the results sought by our clients
+Doug Billings has been achieving results for members of the hospitality industry for over three decades, consistently providing high-quality advocacy with an intense focus on his client's goals.

 As an active member of multiple hospitality, gaming, legal and real estate trade associations, Billings Law, LLC keeps current on both the legal and business issues faced by members of the hospitality and gaming industries